educational-technology-collective/etc_http_aws_api_gateway_wrapper/README.md

 The Wrapper has two methods: `AWSAPIGatewayWrapper#request` and `AWSAPIGatewayWrapper#requestAsync`.

-`AWSAPIGatewayWrapper#request` will handle erros by logging the error to the `errorHandler` specified in the constructor.
-It will then continue to retry the request after the number seconds specified by the constructor's `retry` argument.
+`AWSAPIGatewayWrapper#request` will handle errors by logging the error to the `errorHandler` specified in the constructor.
+In the event of an error, it will then continue to retry the request after the number of seconds specified by the constructor's `retry` argument.

 `AWSAPIGatewayWrapper#requestAsync` will return a Promise that will resolve with a `Response` object or reject with an error.
 This method does not automatically retry the request if an error happens.
 It gives you more control over error handling.

 Each logged S3 object is named by the AWS Gateway server using a combination of timestamp and UUID.
 E.g., `1625155259384-9a47660f-3ffe-469d-b1d5-2de875a6a022`.
-In this example, `1625155259384` is the timestamp and `9a47660f-3ffe-469d-b1d5-2de875a6a022` is the UUID.
+In that example, `1625155259384` is the timestamp and `9a47660f-3ffe-469d-b1d5-2de875a6a022` is the UUID.

 ## Installation Instructions